 A hitting star for more than a decade in the minor leagues, Joe Hicks batted over .380 twice and compiled a career batting average of .313 while playing in the White Sox, Senators, and Mets farm systems.
 Hicks’s major-league career was brief and a lot less successful (a .221 career average in 416 official at-bats), but the lack of success at the big-league level never diminished Joe’s love for the game.
 Well into his 70s, Hicks was still actively involved in baseball at the amateur level.

 William Joseph Hicks (he was known from his early years by his middle name) was born in Ivy, Virginia, on April 7, 1933.
 Young Joe grew up on a farm, and his father worked as both a part-time farmer and a rural mail carrier in the area near the Hicks’s Northern Virginia home.
-Joe was the fourth of fifth children, with two brothers and two sisters.
+Joe was the fourth of five children, with two brothers and two sisters.
 He attended Meriwether Lewis High School in nearby Charlottesville and played baseball and basketball there, leading the baseball team in hitting all four years.
-He also played some American Legion ball.
+He also played some American Legion ball.1

 Despite his success on the ballfield as a prep, Hicks did not did not received any offers to play professional ball, so after finishing high school, he accepted an academic scholarship to the University of Virginia (the school did not award athletic scholarships in baseball).
 Again he played well, hitting .325 as a collegian and leading the Virginia varsity in RBIs twice.
 It was his play for the Cavaliers’ baseball team that first attracted the attention of major-league scouts.

-“We were playing VPI during my junior year (1953),” recalled Hicks in a 2008 interview, “and during a timeout while VPI was having a conference on the mound, the plate umpire took off his mask and said, ‘Hey, Joe, how would you like to play pro baseball?’”
-It turned out that the ump, Ralph Breeden, was a part-time bird-dog (scout) for the Chicago White Sox, and the next day the White Sox sent scout Harry Postove to look Joe over.
-Postove liked what he saw and offered Hicks a $250-a-month contract to join the Madisonville, Kentucky, team in the Class D Kitty League.
+“We were playing VPI during my junior year (1953),” recalled Hicks in a 2008 interview, “and during a timeout while VPI was having a conference on the mound, the plate umpire took off his mask and said, ‘Hey, Joe, how would you like to play pro baseball?’”2 It turned out that the ump, Ralph Breeden, was a part-time bird-dog (scout) for the Chicago White Sox, and the next day the White Sox sent scout Harry Postove to look Joe over.
+Postove liked what he saw and offered Hicks a $250-a-month contract to join the Madisonville, Kentucky, team in the Class-D Kitty League.
 Hicks accepted the offer, but not until the Sox agreed to his mother’s stipulation that baseball not interfere with Joe’s completing his college education.

-Hicks reported to Madisonville when the school year ended in June of ’53.
+Hicks reported to Madisonville when the school year ended in June of 1953.
 He was an immediate sensation, hitting .389 with 16 homers and 63 RBIs in only 67 games while playing center field.
-When Madisonville’s season ended, the White Sox promoted Hicks to Class A Colorado Springs, and Hicks finished his first season in pro ball by batting .346 in 12 games for the Sky Sox.
+When Madisonville’s season ended, the White Sox promoted Hicks to Class-A Colorado Springs, and Hicks finished his first season in pro ball by batting .346 in 12 games for the Sky Sox.
 That fall Hicks returned to the University of Virginia, graduating the following June with a degree in education.
 He then returned to Colorado Springs, where the season was well under way.
 Again he hit very well, posting a .349 average in 41 games, but his season was cut short when he tore some cartilage in his knee while swinging the bat.
 The injury required surgery, but it had one side benefit for his baseball career: Hicks had received his draft notice, and the bad knee kept him out of the Army, at least temporarily.

 In 1955 Hicks, still only 22 years old, was promoted to Memphis in the Double-A Southern Association.
 At the time the White Sox did not have a Triple-A farm club, and playing for Memphis meant that Hicks was only one stop away from Chicago.
 Playing against stiffer competition, Hicks was hitting over .300 entering the season’s final day, but a 1-for-5 performance dropped his average to .299.
 A shot with the White Sox was the logical next step, but Uncle Sam intervened: Hicks’s knee was now sound enough for him to pass his Army physical, and he spent the 1956 and 1957 seasons in the military.
 Although Hicks was happy to serve his country, the timing could not have been worse for his baseball career.
 “It was unfortunate,” he commented later.
 “I was ready to come up in ’56.
 (The White Sox) had positions open then.”
 Hicks spent most of his service time in Frankfurt, Germany, but he was able to play a little baseball on Army teams both in Germany and the US.